Mathematics and Statistics

 Description of programs

 - MAS -The Master of Applied Statistics is a highly structured program incorporating both courses and an applied statistics project.
-A full-time student normally requires two years to complete the degree requirements.
+A full-time student normally requires one year to complete the degree requirements.
 This program accepts new students only in the Fall semester.

 - The Mathematics program has two options.
 The research-based program consists of graduate courses and a thesis.
 A full-time student is expected to complete the degree requirements in two years.
 The course-based program is an intensive three semester (one-year) program based on graduate courses and a project.